-Programs should continue to make submissions to the NCDB as required by the Call for Data schedule.
+Individual programs should continue to make submissions to the NCDB as required by the Call for Data schedule, and to RQRS if applicable.
 Additionally, the INCP will maintain compliance with INCP-specific requirements as outlined in the most current edition of the Cancer Program Standards.

 Cancer Liaison Physician

-A single cancer liaison physician (CLP) should be appointed to serve the network facility.
-In most cases, a cancer liaison physician currently in place at one of the campuses will be selected to fill this role; however, new networks may optionally select an entirely new cancer liaison physician.
-If a new liaison is selected, complete the Cancer Liaison Physician Appointment Application or contact firstname.lastname@example.org.
+A single CLP should be appointed to serve the network facility.
+In most cases, a cancer liaison physician currently in place at one of the campuses will be selected to fill this role by the network cancer program; however, new networks may optionally select an entirely new cancer liaison physician.
+If a new liaison is selected, complete the CLP Appointment Application or contact Carolyn Jones.

 Cancer Registry Operations and Database Management

-Previously CoC accredited programs are required to submit NCDB data from the time of the network reference date, in accord with the Calls for Data.
+Previously CoC-accredited programs are required to submit data to the NCDB from the time of the network reference date forward, as applicable, in accordance with the Call for Data specifications.
 Facilities (or campuses) that were not previously accredited are required to submit NCDB data from the date of network accreditation forward, but earlier cases may be submitted at the program’s discretion.

 All the information for submitting data can be found on the NCDB web page.
-Facility staff should contact Anna Delev via e-mail at email@example.com if clarification of submission guidelines is necessary.
+Facility staff should contact the NCDB at NCDB@facs.org if clarification of submission guidelines is necessary.

 A network may request CoC Datalinks access for additional members of the cancer program and/or medical staff.
-These additional users must complete the Request for an Additional User Form.
+These additional users must be added by an existing Datalinks user with access to the network.
+Adding a user may be completed using the Manage Staff Contact link located on the Activity Menu in Datalinks.
 It is at the discretion of the network to designate the additional users and to notify the CoC of these users.

 Health Insurance Portability and Accountability Act (HIPAA)